allvpv/website/content/haotic-journey-through-envvars/index.md

 And when you execute a child process, it will also retain this "broken" setup!

+## The standard format

+So the kernel will happily accept any null-terminated string (of length...) as an environment variable.

+But the fact that you do something, does not mean that you should.

-However, if you then execute `bash` from the "broken" process, it will deduplicate the variables, taking into account the value of the latest, and get rid of the invalid entries.
+For example, if you execute `bash` with this "broken" setup (duplicated names, invalid entries), it will deduplicate the variables, taking into account the value of the latest, and get rid of the invalid entries.

+There are standards that should be .

 ## How to properly get the current username in Bash script?